 Developing Intermediate Lessons 3:46

 3 PD Hours

-3 Discover new lessons for beginning, intermediate, and advanced students
+2 Implement engaging lessons for beginning, intermediate, and advanced drawing students.

 It’s true that drawing is one of the most basic skills we teach in the art room, but it is also the most essential.
-This Learning Pack will teach you how to present drawing in a comprehensive and meaningful way.
-From utilizing the elements and principles to developing advanced lesson ideas, this workshop covers everything you need to know to effectively teach the building blocks of drawing.
+This Learning Pack will teach you how to present drawing in a comprehensively and meaningfully.
+From utilizing the elements and principles to developing advanced lesson ideas, this workshop covers everything you need to know to teach the building blocks of drawing effectively.